Automunge/AutoMunge/README.md

 The postmunge(.) function is intended to consistently process subsequently available and consistently formatted test data with just a single function call.
-It requires passing the postprocess_dict object returned from the original application of automunge and that the passed tedt data have consistent column header labeling as the original train set.
+It requires passing the postprocess_dict object returned from the original application of automunge and that the passed test data have consistent column header labeling as the original train set.

 ```